iflyrana/Network-Security-Codes/README.md

 # Network Security Codes

 This repository contains experimental code implementations for network security concepts.
-The experiments are implemented in both Python and C++.

-## Contents

-- [Python](./python): Contains Python implementations of network security experiments.
-- [C++](./cpp): Contains C++ translations of the Python implementations, assisted by ChatGPT.
+The experiments are implemented in Python.
+I have removed the C++ codes as I didnt have time to test those, you may feel free to translate these python codes to C++ or Java with a suitable tool like ChatGPT

 ## Introduction

 This repository serves as a resource for understanding network security concepts through practical implementations.
-The code is organized into two folders: Python and C++.
-The Python folder contains original implementations written by me, while the C++ folder contains translations of the Python code, aided by ChatGPT.

 ## Experiment Codes